 7.5.1 Notification.

-In the event of an emergency, accident, incident, or hazardous condition that impacts or will impact light rail operations, the County will follow Standard Operating Procedures (SOP) for Link Control Center Callout Procedures, the Callout Chain of Command, and applicable All Hazard Response Plan (AHRP) for immediate notification to Sound Transit.
-The County will also follow those procedures for any police actions, stoppage of service, station closures, or incidents on or near Link facilities, right-of-way or on-board trains.
-SOPs governing notifications will be updated in accordance with the Link SSPP and SOP, Rules and Procedures Development Issuance and Revision.
+In the event of an emergency, accident, incident, or hazardous condition that impacts or will impact light rail operations, the County will follow Standard Operating Procedures (SOP) for Link Control Center Callout Procedures, the Callout Chain of Command, and applicable All Hazard Response Plan for immediate notification to Sound Transit.
+The County will also follow those procedures for any police actions, stoppage of service, station closures, or incidents on or near Link facilities, right-of-way on-board trains.
+SOPs governing notifications will be updated in accordance with the Link System Safety Program Plan (SSPP) and SOP Rules and Procedures Development Issuance and Revision.

 7.5.2 Response.

-When responding to accidents, incidents, hazardous conditions, or emergencies on trains, at stations, on or near Link facilities, or along the right-of-way, the County will follow SOP 6.3, Link Control Center Emergency Response Procedure.
+When responding to accidents, incidents, hazardous conditions, or emergencies on trains, at stations, on or near Link facilities, or along the right-of-way the County will follow SOP Link Control Center Emergency Response Procedure.
 The response will include notification of appropriate emergency services, Sound Transit, and providing replacement, limited replacement or supplemental service when primary rail service is interrupted.
-SOPs governing emergency response will be updated in accordance with the Systems Safety Program Plan and SOP 1.1, Rules and Procedures Development Issuance and Revision.
+SOPs governing emergency response will be updated in accordance with the SSPP and SOP, Rules and Procedures Development Issuance and Revision.

 7.5.3 Bridging Link with Bus Service

-The County will bridge the Link service during emergencies or planned disruptions in accordance with the approved standard operating procedures.
+The County will bridge the Link service during emergencies or planned disruptions in accordance with the approved SOPs.

 7.6 Operations Control Centers

-7.6.1 Rail Operations Control Center
+7.6.1 LinkOperations Control Center

 The County will provide continuous and uninterrupted operations of the Link Operations Control Center.
 The County will operate and manage the Link communications systems including the radio, SCADA, CCTV, public address, and variable message signs.